Birnamwood, Wisconsin

 Birnamwood is a village in Marathon and Shawano counties in the U.S. state of Wisconsin.
 It is part of the Wausau, Wisconsin Metropolitan Statistical Area.
-The population was 818 at the 2010 census.
-Of this, 802 were in Shawano County, and 16 were in Marathon County.
-The village is located mostly within the town of Birnamwood in Shawano County; only a small portion extends into the town of Norrie in adjacent Marathon County.
+The population was 730 at the 2020 census.
+Of this, 716 were in Shawano County, and 14 were in Marathon County.
+The village is located mostly surrounded by the town of Birnamwood in Shawano County; only a small portion extends into the town of Norrie in adjacent Marathon County.

 Until the 1990s, Birnamwood was home to the world's largest fiberglass badger.

 U.S. Route 45 runs through the village.

 History

 The village was named for Birnam Wood, a town in Scotland mentioned in Shakespeare's Macbeth.

 Geography

 Birnamwood is located at 44°55′52″N 89°12′35″W (44.931199, -89.209643).
 According to the U.S. Census Bureau, the village has a total area of 2.21 sqmi, all of it land.